Northwestern Syria offensive (April–June 2015): Rebel capture of Jisr al-Shughur

 Early on 25 April, rebels captured the sugar plant and later, according to a tweet by a pro-government media figure, a VBIED was detonated at the Ayn Sibeel checkpoint before an al-Nusra Front-led rebel force captured most of the city, with fighting continuing and air-strikes hitting rebel positions.
 The national hospital and one checkpoint specifically remained under government control at this point, according to one tweeter, as clashes continued in the southwestern part of the city.
 Meanwhile, the Syrian Army claimed that it had captured the village of Kurin.
 Soon after, rebels fully secured Jisr al-Shughur, except for the hospital where soldiers were still holed up.
 Clashes also still continued in the vicinity of the city from the south and east.
 60 bodies of government fighters were reportedly seen on the streets.
 During the SAA's retreat, Syrian Army intelligence executed 23 prisoners at the hospital before withdrawing.
 The Syrian Air Force launched 30 airstrikes around the city after its fall.

-After the seizure of Jisr al-Shughur, rebels captured five villages in the Al-Ghaab Plain and seized the village of Eshtabraq near Jisr al-Shughur, while 27 people, including 20 rebels were killed by airstrikes on the captured city.
+After the seizure of Jisr al-Shughur, rebels captured five villages in the Al-Ghaab Plain and seized the Alawite village of Eshtabraq near Jisr al-Shughur.
+After taking over Eshtabraq, rebels led by Jabhat al-Nusra reportedly carried out a massacre of over 200 people in the town, with the remaining inhabitants fleeing to neighboring regions of the Ghab plains for safety.
+In the coming days, 27 people, including 20 rebels were killed by government retaliatory airstrikes on the captured city, according to SOHR.

 The next day, government sources claimed troops loyal to the government recaptured the sugar plant and were fighting at the entrance to the city, with one report putting the clashes at around 5 kilometers south of Jisr al-Shughur.
 Government sources also said the SAA recaptured a village in the Al-Ghaab Plain and opening a corridor from the sugar plant to the soldiers besieged at the hospital in Jisr al-Shughur.